An Accessible Experience

 - Guía de museo (PDF)

-Noise-Cancelling Headphones are available for free at both Information Desks with a form of identification.
+Noise-Cancelling Headphones are available to checkout for free at both Information Desks.

 Sensory-Friendly Morning Event Page on the program and events calendar.

 Sign Language Interpretation for live presentations or programs is available upon request.
-Requests must be made no less than three weeks in advance with Katey Ahmann, Head of Featured Experiences, at firstname.lastname@example.org or 919.707.9888.
+Requests must be made no less than three weeks in advance with email@example.com or 919.707.9976.

 Assistive Listening Devices are available upon request for visitors attending live presentations or programs.